 Issue #2: Loose Bolts In Elliptical Arms

-The arms of your elliptical are always moving, and take a fair amount of weight and stress when in use.
+The arms of your elliptical are always moving, and take a fair amount of weight and stress as you put them through their phases when working your hands.
 Try getting your elliptical up to speed, and listening at each joint in the elliptical arms.

 If you can narrow down your clunking noise to one of the arms, take a look at the other side and see if both sets of nuts and bolts are in the same condition.
 If you’re lucky, it may be quite obvious to you where your noise is coming from.